Torsion of the Khovanov homology: Introduction

-The knot $7_7$ is an example of an H-thin knot, since its homology is supported on the $(\pm1)$-diagonals (see Figure~\ref{fig:knight-move}).
-The first H-thick knot is $8_{19}$ (see Figure~\ref{fig:torsion-thin}).
+Let $R$ be a commutative ring with unity.
+In this paper, we are mainly interested in the cases when $R=\Z$, $\Q$, or $\Z_2$.

-\begin{defins} Let $F$ be a ring or a field.
-A link $L$ is said to be {\em homologically thin with coefficients in $F$} or simply {\em $F$H-thin} if its nontrivial homology groups with coefficients in $F$ lie on two adjacent diagonals.
-A link $L$ is said to be {\em homologically slim} or simply {\em H-slim} if it is H-thin and all its homology groups on the upper diagonal have no torsion. \end{defins}
+\begin{defins}[cf. Khovanov~\cite{Kh-patterns}] A link $L$ is said to be {\em homologically thin} over a ring $R$ or simply {\em $R$H-thin} if its Khovanov homology groups with coefficients in $R$ are supported on two adjacent diagonals $2i-j=const$.
+A link $L$ is said to be {\em homologically slim} or simply {\em H-slim} if it is $\Z$H-thin and all its homology groups supported on the {\em upper} diagonal have no torsion.
+A link $L$ that is not $R$H-thin is said to be {\em $R$H-thick}. \end{defins}

-\begin{prop} If a link is H-thin (this is the same as being $\Z$H-thin) then it is $\Q$H-thin as well.
-If a link is H-slim then it is $\Z_p$H-thin for every prime $p$. \end{prop}
+\begin{prop} If a link is $\Z$H-thin, then it is $\Q$H-thin as well.
+Conversely, a $\Q$H-thick link is necessarily $\Z$H-thick.
+If a link is H-slim, then it is $\Z_p$H-thin for every prime $p$. \end{prop}

-All known examples of H-thin knots are H-slim.
-It is not clear why this should be the case in general.
+\begin{examples} The knot $7_7$ is $\Q$H-thin since the free part of its homology is supported on the diagonals $2i-j=\pm1$ (see Figure~\ref{fig:knight-move}).
+In fact, it is H-slim as well (see Theorem~\ref{thm:lee-thin} below).
+The first $\Q$H-thick knot is $8_{19}$ (see Figure~\ref{fig:torsion-simple}). \end{examples}

-\begin{thm}[Lee~\cite{Lee-support}] Every oriented non-split alternating link $L$ is H-slim and the Khovanov homology of $L$ are supported on $(\Gs(L)\pm1)$-diagonals, where $\Gs(L)$ is the signature of $L$. \end{thm}
+\begin{rem} Most of the $\Z$H-thin knots are H-slim.
+The first prime $\Z$H-thin knot that is not H-slim is the mirror image of $16^n_{197566}$.
+It is also $\Z_2$H-thick. \end{rem}

-\begin{rem} This theorem was originally conjectured by Bar-Natan, Garoufalidis, and Khovanov~\cite{BarNatan-categor, Garoufalidis-conj} in a somewhat weaker formulation.
-Their conjecture stated that every non-split alternating link is H-thin and not H-slim.
-Lee proved a stronger version (see~\cite{Lee-support}, Corollary~4.3). \end{rem}
+\begin{thm}[Lee~\cite{Lee-tor_support,Lee}] Every oriented non-split alternating link $L$ is H-slim and the Khovanov homology of $L$ is supported on the diagonals $2i-j=\Gs(L)\pm1$, where $\Gs(L)$ is the signature of $L$. \end{thm}

-Most of the results and observations obtained about the Khovanov homology were about its free part.
-Torsion of the Khovanov homology did not enjoy the same attention mostly because it is more difficult to compute.
-Nonetheless, using the methods of~\cite{Me-calcul} and the program \KhoHo~\cite{Me-KhoHo} based on these methods, the author was able to compute the torsion for all prime links with up to 11 crossings, all prime knots with up to 13 crossings and also many thousands of other knots with up to 19 crossings.
+\begin{rem} This theorem was originally conjectured by Bar-Natan, Garoufalidis, and Khovanov~\cite{BN-first, Garoufalidis} in a somewhat weaker form.
+Their conjecture stated that every non-split alternating link is $\Q$H-thin and not H-slim.
+Lee proved a stronger version (see~\cite{Lee-tor_support}, Corollary~4.3). \end{rem}